Prosp3r/pexservice/README.md

 - Gitclone this repo and run the binary ./pexservice

-To setup as daemon
+To setup, login as user ubuntu
 RUN The following
-$ cd /tmp
+$ cd /home/ubuntu/
-$ sudo useradd pexservice -s /sbin/nologin -M
-$ sudo mv /home/ubuntu/pexservice/pexservice.service /lib/systemd/system/.
-$ sudo chmod 755 /lib/systemd/system/pexservice.service

-$ sudo systemctl enable pexservice.service
-$ sudo systemctl start pexservice

-$ sudo journalctl -f -u pexservice
+$ sudo make all

 OR